f5devcentral/access-labs/class4/module1/lab1.rst

 #.
 Click the blue **Send** button in the upper right corner

 #.
-The response body contains all of the information related the connector and links to locations other endpoints that are related to this connectors configuration.
+The response body contains all of the information related the connector and links to other endpoints that are related to this connectors configuration.

     |image013|

 Task 3 - Create an SAML SP Service
 -----------------------------------------------------------------------

 #.
-Select the **bigip-create-sp service-bigip
+Select the **bigip-create-sp service-bigip**

 #.
 Notice the request endpoint is **/mgmt/tm/apm/aaa/saml/**.